 Asymmetric encryption doesn’t have this problem.
 As long as you keep your private key secret, no one can decrypt your messages.
 You can distribute the corresponding public key without worrying who gets it.
 Anyone who has the public key can encrypt data, but only the person with the private key can decrypt it.

 How SSL Uses both Asymmetric and Symmetric Encryption

 Public Key Infrastructure (PKI) is the set of hardware, software, people, policies, and procedures that are needed to create, manage, distribute, use, store, and revoke digital certificates.
 PKI is also what binds keys with user identities by means of a Certificate Authority (CA).
 PKI uses a hybrid cryptosystem and benefits from using both types of encryption.
 For example, in SSL communications, the server’s SSL Certificate contains an asymmetric public and private key pair.
 The session key that the server and the browser create during the SSL Handshake is symmetric.
 This is explained further in the diagram below.

 - Server sends a copy of its asymmetric public key.

-- Server decrypts the asymmetric public key with its asymmetric private key to get the symmetric session key.
+- Server decrypts the encrypted session key using its asymmetric private key to get the symmetric session key.

 - Server and Browser now encrypt and decrypt all transmitted data with the symmetric session key.
 This allows for a secure channel because only the browser and the server know the symmetric session key, and the session key is only used for that session.
 If the browser was to connect to the same server the next day, a new session key would be created.